 Cyfarthfa Park, Merthyr Tydfil is one of those ‘spend a full day’ places.
 The Active Zone is a real treat offering a Splash Pad and Playground for younger visitors to enjoy.

-The pad is CURRENTLY CLOSED – but is usually open seasonally: April to August from 11:00am to 6:30pm.
+The pad is usually open seasonally: April to August from 11:00am to 6:30pm.
 Currently the Splash Pad is CLOSED, but we wait excitedly for its return.

 This ‘Splash Pad’ is real a state-of-the-art interactive play facility within the Park which is sure to provide hours of fun for the family.
 Ideally situated within sight of the Canolfan Cyfarthfa’s café, the ‘Splash Pad’ promotes safe water play for children of all ages and abilities.
-Just remember the seasonal opening times are in play here.
+Just remember the seasonal opening times are in play here (when it reopens).

 On the subject of play, the adjoining Playground offers year round fun and includes swings, climbing frames and slides.

 The Miniature Railway Engineering Society and Miniature Railway Company’s steam train rides provide brilliant family entertainment in Cyfarthfa Park.
 Right next to the beautiful Cyfarthfa Lake picturesque fun-filled trips are available throughout the year with themed rides regularly advertised.